techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-11-notes.md

 ---

+## Key Vocabulary
+- **Echolocation** — finding where things are by sending sound and listening for the echo.
+- **Ultrasonic sensor** — an input device that sends high-frequency sound and listens for the reflection.
+- **TRIG / ECHO** — the pins used to send the pulse (TRIG) and receive the echo (ECHO).
+- **Extension** — an add-on pack in MakeCode that gives extra blocks for special hardware.
+- **Mapping** — converting a number from one range into another (e.g. 10–300 → 100–1000).
+- **Constrain** — keeping a value inside a chosen minimum and maximum range.
+- **Input device** — something that gives the micro:bit information.
+- **Output** — something the micro:bit does (sound, light, messages).
+- **Transducer** — a device that converts one type of energy into another (e.g., electrical energy into sound waves, or sound waves back into electrical signals).

+---

 ## Session Flow (≈ 80 min)

 1. **Starter & Context (10 min)** — echolocation in animals (bats, dolphins) and sonar in technology.